KimRass/warehouse/pytorch.md

 	running_loss = 0
 	for batch, (x, y) in enumerate(dl_tr, start=1):
 		...
-        # Set each parameter's gradient zero.
+        # Sets each parameter's gradient zero.
+		# Clears x.grad for every parameter x in the optimizer
         # Calling `loss.backward()` mutiple times accumulates the gradient (by addition) for each parameter.
 This is why you should call `optimizer.zero_grad()` after each `optimizer.step()` call.
 		optimizer.zero_grad()
 		...